outcomesinsights/conceptql_spec/README.md

 I want rails-like validations in ConceptQL.

+Metadata reported to the JAM will also include validations for each operator

 #### General validations

 - Avoid "cyclical statements"
     - An operator's upstream can't come from anywhere downstream of it
+    - This is only possible in Ruby and YAML representations
+        - Probably should drop support for all but JSON representation
+    - Really just a reminder for any UI designers to watch out for and disallow this situation
 - There must be at least one operator
+- There can only be one root-operator
 - Any operator with an unknown name is invalid
+    - Or rather, returns the "InvalidOperator" which always carries an error with it and yet can be rendered

 #### Upstream validations - Enforce number of upstream operators